Call us on 0121 454 3680

 So whilst the skin around the belly button will be new, the skin inside the belly button is the same skin that was there pre-operatively.

-This is probably best demonstrated in before and after photos, so you can see the position of moles originally in the upper abdomen and then get pulled down when the skin is tightened, and then the belly button is brought through into the new piece of skin.
+This is probably best demonstrated in before and after photos, so you can see the position of moles originally in the upper abdomen which then get pulled down when the skin is tightened, and then the belly button is brought through into the new piece of skin.

 It is only in very rare cases that the belly button is removed.